hydrodynamicstability/statquotes/README.md

   - Issues in the foundations of statistics: probability and statistical models. *Foundations of Science*, 1: 19-39.

+- "I am deeply troubled by the current and past use of data models in applications, where quantitative conclusions are drawn and perhaps policy decisions are made."

+  - Leo Breiman (2001)

+  - Statistical modeling:  the two cultures.  *Statistical Science*, 16:  199-231.

 - "Using the data to guide the data analysis is almost as dangerous as not doing so."

   - Frank E. Harrell, Jr. (2001)